teamwalnut/rescript-urql/README.md

 **Before reading this section, read the docs on `urql`'s [`Query` API](https://github.com/FormidableLabs/urql#query).**

 The `Query` `module` provides the core building block for genertaing queries in `reason-urql`.
-We use the power of [`graphql_ppx`](https://github.com/mhallin/graphql_ppx) to support well-typed GraphQL queries that will validate against your schema _at compile time_. 🎉
+We use the power of [`graphql_ppx`](https://github.com/mhallin/graphql_ppx) to support typed GraphQL queries that will validate against your schema _at compile time_. 🎉

-To generate a query, simply write your GraphQL query and call `reason-urql`s `query` function.
+To generate a query, simply define your GraphQL query module and pass its `make` function to `reason-urql`s `query` function.
+This will return an `urql` query object.

 ```reason
 open ReasonUrql;